 ||College of Healthcare Sciences

-This subject provides foundation knowledge about linguistics and phonetics, upon which
+This subject provides foundation knowledge about linguistics and phonology, upon which

 students will build for future clinical practice.
-This subject focuses on the transcription
+This subject will explore the acquisition

-- describe the mechanisms involved in the production of speech sounds;
+- describe the processes involved in the production of speech;

 Study Period 1